MycroftAI/documentation/_pages/introduction-developing-skills.md

 _ANSWER: [Weather Skill](https://github.com/MycroftAI/skill-weather)_

-sngle intent parserwhat does register_entity() do under the hood? line 42-46 ? register_entity
-other examples for advanced use, it out of a database documentation needs to explain what register_intent does

-not much different b/w single and multi intent decent examples for Adapt, but not adapt / intent mycroft

-pick an adapt skill, explain how all the pieces come together - ie data time, example of hitting regex

-location is optional
-voc - multiple or single words combining multiple voc and regex

-`location.rx`

 ## Simplifying your Skill code with `intent_handler` _decorators_

 Your **Skill** code can be simplified using the intent_handler() _decorator_.
 The major advantage in this approach is that the **Intent** is described together with the method that handles the **Intent**.
 This makes your code easier to read, easier to write, and errors will be easier to identify.